SerbianSensation/Advanced-Web-Dev/README.md

-# Lab6: Secure API and User Authentication
+# Lab7: User-Based Security

-Added user authentication.
-Users now must register as a member to be able to add, edit, or delete blogs.
-There are two new pages: /register for users to register themselves, and /login for users to login after they have already registered.
+Changed the website to now allow users to only edit or delete blogs created by them.
+Also added the author's name to each of their blogs.

 My web page with the end product of the labs can be found [here](http://3.237.172.53/)